Arizona Rattlers: 1992–1995

-The Very first broadcaster of the Rattlers was KUTP UPN-45.
+The first broadcaster of the Rattlers was KUTP UPN-45.
 They would televise home & away games, whichever games were not picked up by ESPN, to include playoff games.

 1996–2003

 KASW-TV WB6 WB61 took over broadcasting the Rattlers.

 2004–2008

 Starting in the 2004 season, the Arizona Rattlers partnered with FOX Sports Arizona (now Bally Sports Arizona).
 That first season, they televised 4 games.
 When the 2005 season came, the Arena Football League announced a partnership with FOX Sports Regional Networks to televise games regionally.
 In addition, the Arizona Rattlers announced they would also produce games with FOX Sports Arizona separate from the League contract.

 2010

 After the cancellation of the 2009 season and return of the Arena Football League.
 The Arizona Rattlers announced a new broadcast deal with KAZT-TV AZTV 7 to broadcast up to eight games of the 2010 season.
 The partnership ended after one season after KAZT would not renew their broadcast partnership with the Rattlers in the 2011 season.